cloudfoundry-attic/etcd-release/README.md

 	    instances: 0
 	```

-	Remember, at no time should you deploy only 2 instances of etcd.
+	NOTE: at no time should you deploy only 2 instances of etcd.
 3. persistent_disk_stub

 	The persistent disk stub allows you to override the size of the persistent disk used in each instance of the etcd job.
 If you wish to use the default settings provide a stub with only an empty hash: